bessinnica/Loc-markdig-azuredocs-test/articles/jenkins/deploy-jenkins-app-service-plugin.md

 ### Set up the Jenkins job

 1. Create a new **freestyle** project on the Jenkins Dashboard.
-2. Configure the **Source Code Management** field to use your local fork of the [simple Java web app for Azure](https://github.com/azure-devops/javawebappsample).
-Provide the **Repository URL** value.
+2. Configure the <strong>Source Code Management</strong> field to use your local fork of the [simple Java web app for Azure](https://github.com/azure-devops/javawebappsample).
+Provide the <strong>Repository URL</strong> value.
 For example: http://github.com/&lt;your_ID>/javawebappsample.
 3. Add a step to build the project by using Maven by adding the **Execute shell** command.
 For this example, we need an additional command to rename the \*.war file in the target folder to **ROOT.war**:
     ```bash
     mvn clean package